-- By an application lodged at the Court Registry on 11 April 1989, the Commission of the European Communities brought an action before the Court under Article 169 of the EEC Treaty for a declaration that, by not adopting the measures necessary to permit persons not subject to value added tax (VAT) who import into Spain goods on which VAT has already been charged in another Member State, without the possibility of obtaining a refund of that tax, to deduct from the VAT due on importation the amount of VAT paid in the Member State of exportation which is still contained in the value of the goods at the time of their importation, the Kingdom of Spain has failed to fulfil its obligations under Article 95 of the EEC Treaty. - The Commission claims that the failure by the Kingdom of Spain to adopt measures allowing non-taxable persons to deduct such amounts in accordance with the established case-law of the Court creates an unclear situation at variance with the principle of legal certainty and allows double taxation in breach of the prohibition of discriminatory taxation, a directly applicable principle laid down in Article 95 of the Treaty, as interpreted by the Court, in so far as the supply within Spain of similar goods by non-taxable persons is not subject to VAT.
-Neither the existence of the proposal for a Sixteenth Council Directive on a common scheme for certain goods on which value added tax has been finally paid and which are imported by a final consumer in one Member State from another Member State (Official Journal 1986 C 96, p.
-5) nor the disparities between the tax systems of the Member States, which Article 99 seeks to eliminate, can release the Kingdom of Spain from its obligation to comply with the provisions of Article 95.
+By an application lodged at the Court Registry on 3 May 1989, the Commission of the European Communities brought an action before the Court under Article 169 of the EEC Treaty for a declaration that, by not adopting the measures necessary to permit persons not subject to value added tax (VAT) who import into Greece goods on which VAT has already been charged in another Member State, without the possibility of obtaining a refund of that tax, to deduct from the VAT due on importation the amount of VAT paid in the Member State of exportation which is still contained in the value of the goods at the time of their importation, the Hellenic Republic has failed to fulfil its obligations under Article 95 of the EEC Treaty.

-- The Kingdom of Spain maintains that the provisions of its national legislation are in accordance with Article 95.
-It contends that a right to a deduction in the Member State of importation is at odds with the inherent nature of VAT as a tax on consumption and with a fair and equitable apportionment of tax revenue between the Member State of exportation and that of importation.
-Goods ought rather to benefit from a remission of tax on exportation and be taxed on importation according to their value at the time when they cross the border.
-Finally, it argues that the Commission has failed to take account of other forms of indirect taxation and has thereby caused competition to be distorted in a manner detrimental to those Member States, such as the Kingdom of Spain, which do not impose such taxes. - Reference is made to the Report for the Hearing for a fuller account of the facts of the case, the procedure and the submissions and arguments of the parties, which are mentioned or discussed hereinafter only in so far as is necessary for the reasoning of the Court. - It ought to be noted at the outset that, according to the established case-law of the Court, Article 95 of the Treaty lays down a prohibition of discriminatory taxation of imported goods.
-That prohibition produces direct effects and creates for individuals personal rights which national courts are bound to protect (see, in particular, paragraph 46 of the judgment in Case 15/81 Gaston Schul Douane Expediteur BV v Inspecteur der Invoerrechten en Accijnzen, Roosendaal [1982] ECR 1409 the Gaston Schul I case). - According to equally well-established case-law (see the judgment in Case 47/84 Staatssecretaris van Financiën v Gaston Schul Douane-Expediteur BV [1985] ECR 1491-the Gaston Schul II case-and the judgment in Case 299/86 Drexl [1988] ECR 1213), Article 95 must be interpreted as meaning that the VAT charged on the importation of goods supplied by a non-taxable person, where such tax is not charged on the supply by individuals of similar goods within the Member
+- The Commission claims that the failure by the Hellenic Republic to adopt measures allowing non-taxable persons to deduct such amounts in accordance with the established case-law of the Court creates an unclear situation at variance with the principle of legal certainty and leads to double taxation in breach of the prohibition of discriminatory taxation, a directly applicable principle laid down in Article 95 of the Treaty, as interpreted by the Court, in so far as the supply within Greece of similar goods by non-taxable persons is not subject to VAT.
+Neither the direct effect of Article 95 nor the existence of the proposal for a Sixteenth Council Directive on a common scheme for certain goods on which value added tax has been finally paid and which are imported by a final consumer in one Member State from another Member State (Official Journal 1986 C 96, p.
+5) releases the Hellenic Republic from its obligation to amend its national law to meet the requirements of the Treaty. - Although it is not opposed in principle to the elimination of double taxation of imported goods, the Hellenic Republic believes that this is a matter which requires clear and precise rules in the form of a Community directive; this, it believes, is the only solution which will enable the relevant principles to be applied uniformly. - The Kingdom of Spain, which has intervened in support of the conclusions of the Hellenic Republic, submits that a right to a deduction in the Member State of importation, which is proposed by the Commission, is at odds with the inherent nature of VAT as a tax on consumption and with a fair and equitable apportionment of tax revenue between the Member State of exportation and that of importation.
+Goods ought rather to benefit from a remission of tax on exportation and be taxed on importation according to their value at the time when they cross the border. - Reference is made to the Report for the Hearing for a fuller account of the facts of the case, the relevant legislation and the submissions and arguments of the parties, which are mentioned or discussed hereinafter only in so far as is necessary for the reasoning of the Court. - It ought to be noted at the outset that, according to the established case-law of the Court, Article 95 of the Treaty lays downs a prohibition of discriminatory taxation of imported goods.
+That prohibition produces direct effects and creates for individuals personal rights which national courts are bound to protect (see in particular paragraph 46 of the judgment in Case 15/81 Gaston Schul Douane Expediteur BV v Inspecteur der Invoerrechten en Accijnzen, Roosendaal [1982] ECR 1409 - the Gaston Schul I case).